nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 1. Download the latest version of `dietbook.jar` from [here](https://github.com/AY2021S1-CS2113-T14-4/tp/releases).
 1. Copy the file to the folder you want to use as the home folder for your DietBook.
 1. Either double-click the jar file to start the application or navigate to the folder containing the jar file on command prompt and run the command `java -jar dietbook.jar`.
+1. For first time users:
+   1. A CLI similar to the one shown on the picture below should appear within a few seconds.
+1. For existing user:
+   1. A CLI similar to the one shown on the picture below should appear within a few seconds.
+1. Refer to the Features section below for more details of each command.

 ## Features